kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Camera_Power_Signoff.md

 ## Big Picture

 The primary data acquisition subsystem will utilize a number of different electrical components in order to ensure the cameras can transfer images over to the server.
-Given its high elevation location on the outdoor posts, there will be no easily feasible way to wire the subsystem to a grounded power source.
-Therefore, a “wireless” solution will have to be developed in order to ensure that the cameras can have a reliable and hands-off way to remain powered, along with any other needed devices to ensure the system remains operational.
+Given its high elevation on the outdoor posts, there will be no simple way to wire the subsystem to a grounded power source.
+Therefore, a “wireless” solution will have to be developed in order to ensure that the subsystem can have a reliable and hands-off way to remain powered, and this design goes over the implementation.

 ## Specifications

-Hardware Constraints
+Hardware Specifications

 1. Avigilon Cameras [1]
     * Input Voltage - 12 VDC +/- 10%
-    * Input Power - 6 W min
+    * Input Power - 6 W (min)
-    * Power Supply Connection - Power over Ethernet (IEEE 802.3af Class 3), 2-pin terminal block
+    * Power Supply Connections - Power over Ethernet (IEEE 802.3af Class 3), 2-pin terminal block
 2. WiFi Module [2]
-    * Input Voltage - 5 VDC (Max 24 VDC)
+    * Input Voltage - 5-24 VDC
     * Current Draw - 2 A
-    * Power Supply Connection - USB, 2.1mm plug
+    * Power Supply Connections - USB, barrel plug, DC connector
 3. Arduino Nano 33 IoT [3]
-    * Input Voltage - 3.3 V (Max 21 V)
+    * Input Voltage - 3.3-21 V
     * Current Draw - 85 mA [4]
-    * Power Supply Connection - USB, Vin & GND pin
+    * Power Supply Connections - USB, Vin & GND pin
 4. Heater Plate [5]
     * Input Voltage - 5 V
     * Input Power - 1 W
     * Power Supply Connection - Positive and Negative wire

+Electrical Constraints

+1. The power supply must meet the voltage/current needs for all devices requiring power
+2. Devices drawing current from the power supply must be protected from overcurrent
+3. Devices receiving power must use the correct adapters to connect to the power supply
+4. The power supply must be rechargeable to minimize maintenance

 Reliability Constraints

-1. Should keep all devices powered during operational hours (8:00am - 4:30pm)
-2. Should not interfere with operations of the primary data acquisition system
-3. Power source should be rechargeable to minimize maintenance
+1. The power supply must not take up much space

 ## Buildable Schematic